jacobtomlinson/carte-noire/_posts/2016-12-10-anxiety-free-write.md

 so how could i believe they can help?

-how can i trust again when all it has done is make things work?
+how can i trust again when all it has done is make things worse?

 <br>
 i am not sure if i should open up or close off